Aziz Feyzi Pirinççizâde: Prosecution and release

 He was arrested on 15 January 1919 and charged with involvement in the Armenian genocide.
 The British deported him to Malta in May 1919, where he was in custody for two years in the citadel in Group A, which was reserved for the ones, who were directly involved in the massacres.
 In 1921, he managed to escape the island with 15 fellow inmates and returned to the Anatolian mainland to join the Kemalists.
 During the Sheikh Said Rebellion, and despite having taken the Kemalist side from the beginning, he was initially accused of supporting the rebellion, since he had relatives who took part in it, and thus Feyzi had to appear before the Independence Tribunal, but was finally acquitted.

 Later life

 Following the suppression of the Sheikh Said rebellion, he was a facilitator of massacres and resettlements of the Kurdish population.
 He was the Minister of Public Works during Revolutionary Government under Fevzi Çakmak, again in the Government of Ali Fethi from November 1924 to March 1925.
 In May 1927, he was awarded the Independence Medal by Abdulhalik Renda, at the time the speaker of the Grand National Assembly of Turkey.

 Family

-Aziz Feyzi was the son of Arif Pirinççizâde, the father of the politician Vefik Pirinççioğlu and the uncle of Ziya Gökalp.
+Aziz Feyzi was the son of Arif Pirinççizâde, the father of the politician Vefik Pirinççioğlu.